 When your partner feels you have rejected them, whether their feeling is fair or not, you are at risk of your partner lashing out in anger and aggression, potentially with violence.
 To avoid being the victim of rejection-aggression, it is important to understand a few things about rejection and the physical or emotional aggression that often follows.

-Bullies don’t take responsibility, do place blame
+Bullies don’t take responsibility, but do place blame

 They tend to blame other people for everything.
 Maybe you have experienced being the primary target of someone’s blame?
 Responsibility-avoidance, blame, and often projections, all support each other as a type of super defense mechanism.
 “It’s not my fault.
 It’s all your fault.
 You are the worst parent in world!
 I’m the best, always have been.
 You should just move out.”